black-forest-labs/flux2/docs/flux2_dev_hf.md

 ## 💿 More VRAM (80G+)

 Even an H100 can't hold the text-encoder, transormer and VAE at the same time.
 However, as they each fit individually, it is a matter of activating the `pipe.enable_model_cpu_offload()`
-For H200, B200 or larger carts, everything fits.
+For H200, B200 or larger cards, everything fits.

 ```py
 import torch